Intertek

 Intertek Group plc is a British multinational assurance, inspection, product testing and certification company headquartered in London, England.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.

 History

-Intertek traces its origins from a marine surveying business formed by Caleb Brett in the 1890s, a testing laboratory formed by Milton Hersey in Montreal in 1888 and a lamp testing centre established by Thomas Edison in 1896.
-These businesses were all acquired by Inchcape plc during the 1980s and early 1990s.
+The origins of Intertek can be traced back to three businesses: a marine surveying business formed by Caleb Brett in the 1890s, a testing laboratory formed by Milton Hersey in Montreal in 1888, and a lamp testing centre established by Thomas Edison in 1896.
+These businesses were all acquired by the multidisciplinary services firm Inchcape plc during the 1980s and early 1990s.